Maki-Grz/mlp-mini-burn/README.md

 **MLP Mini Burn** is a Rust-based learning project demonstrating a Multi-Layer Perceptron (MLP) implementation using the [Burn](https://github.com/burn-rs/burn) deep learning framework.
 This repository is designed as a hands-on base for exploring neural networks, data preprocessing, training, and model evaluation.
+ARM architecture is supported.
+Trained models are saved to disk for later use.
+Was trained on a Microsoft Surface Pro 12" laptop.

 ## Features

 - Multi-Layer Perceptron with configurable hidden layers
-- Cross-entropy loss and SGD optimizer with gradient clipping
+- Cross-entropy loss and Adam optimizer with gradient clipping
 - Data preprocessing using [Polars](https://pola-rs.github.io/polars/) for CSV files
 - Automatic handling of categorical features (genres) and numeric normalization
 - Model saving and loading via Burn’s `CompactRecorder`